badench/.config/README.md

 ## COC
 I use [COC](https://github.com/neoclide/coc.nvim) for language completion for the following languages
-- Rust I use [coc-rls](https://github.com/neoclide/coc-rls/).
+- Rust I use [coc-rls](https://github.com/neoclide/coc-rls/) for completion.
 Along with [rust-lang/rust.vim](https://github.com/rust-lang/rust.vim) for styling and syntax highlighting.